Michael Cannon-Brookes Sells 7,948 Shares of Atlassian Co. (NASDAQ:TEAM) Stock

 Analyst Upgrades and Downgrades

-A number of brokerages have weighed in on TEAM.
-Mizuho boosted their target price on shares of Atlassian from $190.00 to $200.00 and gave the stock an “outperform” rating in a research note on Thursday, October 17th.
-Scotiabank reduced their price objective on Atlassian from $210.00 to $175.00 and set a “sector perform” rating on the stock in a report on Friday, August 2nd.
-StockNews.com cut Atlassian from a “buy” rating to a “hold” rating in a research note on Friday, July 12th.
-JMP Securities upgraded Atlassian to a “hold” rating in a research report on Friday, August 2nd.
-Finally, Capital One Financial upgraded shares of Atlassian from an “equal weight” rating to an “overweight” rating and set a $211.00 target price on the stock in a research report on Thursday, July 11th.
-Ten investment analysts have rated the stock with a hold rating and twelve have given a buy rating to the company.
-According to MarketBeat.com, the stock currently has an average rating of “Moderate Buy” and an average target price of $212.47.
+TEAM has been the subject of several recent analyst reports.
+Barclays dropped their price objective on Atlassian from $275.00 to $250.00 and set an “overweight” rating for the company in a research note on Monday, August 5th.
+Capital One Financial raised shares of Atlassian from an “equal weight” rating to an “overweight” rating and set a $211.00 price target for the company in a report on Thursday, July 11th.
+StockNews.com cut shares of Atlassian from a “buy” rating to a “hold” rating in a research note on Friday, July 12th.
+Wells Fargo & Company raised their price objective on shares of Atlassian from $250.00 to $300.00 and gave the stock an “overweight” rating in a report on Friday.
+Finally, Raymond James boosted their target price on Atlassian from $200.00 to $250.00 and gave the stock an “outperform” rating in a report on Friday.
+Nine equities research analysts have rated the stock with a hold rating and fourteen have given a buy rating to the company.
+According to MarketBeat, the stock presently has an average rating of “Moderate Buy” and a consensus price target of $243.16.

 A number of institutional investors have recently bought and sold shares of TEAM.
-Founders Financial Securities LLC raised its holdings in shares of Atlassian by 14.3% during the first quarter.
-Founders Financial Securities LLC now owns 2,099 shares of the technology company’s stock worth $410,000 after acquiring an additional 263 shares during the period.
-Diversified Trust Co increased its holdings in Atlassian by 27.6% during the 1st quarter.
-Diversified Trust Co now owns 14,036 shares of the technology company’s stock worth $2,739,000 after purchasing an additional 3,035 shares in the last quarter.
-Oak Thistle LLC bought a new position in Atlassian during the 1st quarter worth about $254,000.
-Allspring Global Investments Holdings LLC raised its stake in shares of Atlassian by 123.7% in the 1st quarter.
-Allspring Global Investments Holdings LLC now owns 61,856 shares of the technology company’s stock valued at $12,069,000 after purchasing an additional 34,204 shares during the period.
-Finally, Valley National Advisers Inc. boosted its position in shares of Atlassian by 54.7% during the first quarter.
-Valley National Advisers Inc. now owns 896 shares of the technology company’s stock worth $174,000 after buying an additional 317 shares during the period.
-Institutional investors own 93.03% of the company’s stock.
+Lindbrook Capital LLC boosted its position in shares of Atlassian by 8.0% in the 3rd quarter.
+Lindbrook Capital LLC now owns 1,802 shares of the technology company’s stock worth $286,000 after purchasing an additional 133 shares during the last quarter.
+Verdence Capital Advisors LLC lifted its stake in Atlassian by 88.8% in the third quarter.
+Verdence Capital Advisors LLC now owns 3,503 shares of the technology company’s stock valued at $556,000 after buying an additional 1,648 shares during the period.
+Capital Performance Advisors LLP acquired a new position in Atlassian in the third quarter valued at about $103,000.
+AIA Group Ltd bought a new position in Atlassian during the third quarter worth about $1,598,000.
+Finally, Principal Financial Group Inc. grew its position in shares of Atlassian by 61.4% during the 3rd quarter.
+Principal Financial Group Inc. now owns 10,770 shares of the technology company’s stock worth $1,710,000 after buying an additional 4,099 shares during the period.
+Institutional investors and hedge funds own 93.03% of the company’s stock.

 About Atlassian